cvriel/catalog/src/webconnector/README.rst

 shared:

-        auth.js - Does the oauth2 dance to get a access token
+        auth.js - Does the oauth2 dance to get an access token

 webconnectors: